nebulatarxz/v16ucs/README.md

 6. Now clone the repository by doing `git clone github.com/nebulatarxz/vega16`
 7. CD into the folder (capitan obvious again) by doing `cd vega16`
 8. If you want to compile the engine with the game do `g++ main.cpp VEGA1.cpp -o vega16 -I/mingw64/include -Dmain=SDL_main -L/mingw64/lib -lmingw32 -lSDL2main -lSDL2 -static-libgcc -static-libstdc++ -mconsole -Wl,-subsystem,console`, otherwise do `g++ main.cpp -o vega16 -I/mingw64/include -Dmain=SDL_main -L/mingw64/lib -lmingw32 -lSDL2main -lSDL2 -static-libgcc -static-libstdc++ -mconsole -Wl,-subsystem,console`
-9. And run ./vega16
+9. And run `./vega16`

 ARCH

-1. Type in this command 'sudo pacman -S sdl2 base-devel'
+1. Type in this command 'sudo pacman -S `sdl2 base-devel`
 2. Clone the repository by doing `git clone github.com/nebulatarxz/vega16`
 3. CD into the folder (capitan obvious arch edition) by doing `cd vega16`
-4. If you want to compile the engine with the game do `g++ main.cpp VEGA1.cpp -o vega16 -I/mingw64/include -Dmain=SDL_main -L/mingw64/lib -lmingw32 -lSDL2main -lSDL2 -static-libgcc -static-libstdc++ -mconsole -Wl,-subsystem,console`, otherwise do `g++ main.cpp -o vega16 -I/mingw64/include -Dmain=SDL_main -L/mingw64/lib -lmingw32 -lSDL2main -lSDL2 -static-libgcc -static-libstdc++ -mconsole -Wl,-subsystem,console`
+4. If you want to compile the engine with the game do `g++ main.cpp VEGA1.cpp -o vega16 -lSDL2main -lSDL2 -static-libgcc -static-libstdc++ -mconsole -Wl,-subsystem,console`, otherwise do `g++ main.cpp -o vega16  -lSDL2main -lSDL2 -static-libgcc -static-libstdc++ -mconsole -Wl,-subsystem,console`
-5. And run ./vega16
+5. And run `./vega16`

 More tutorials coming soon, or you can just figure out how to install g++ and sdl2 on your OS, just google it